datakumquat/datakumquat.github.io/_posts/2023-01-09-simply-curling-with-bash.markdown

 **Query_02:**

-> Referring to the above result, reformat the original Bash script with the code fix above.
+> Referring to the above result, regenerate the original Bash script with the code fix above.
+Set the hyperlink as a variable using 'url='.
+Also set the filename to equal 'curl_output_file.txt'.
 Ensure that you insert a Bash Shebang using the 'env' variable at the top of the file.
+Also, ensure that the code is commented for future Human code maintainers.
 Do not provide an explanation for this new code and do not advise how to run the script.

 **Result_02_01:**